 '''

-R> candy$patterns
+candy$patterns

 '''

-'''

-[1] pattern pattern pattern plain plain pattern[8] pattern pattern plain plain plainLevels: pattern plain
+[1] pattern pattern plain plain plain pattern[8] pattern pattern plain plain plainLevels: pattern plain

-'''

 This factor has two levels, pattern and plain.
 If we subset just the first three values from this factor, the result only contains the value pattern, but there are still two levels.